How To Stop Hating Yourself & Forgive Yourself

 Forgiveness and Acceptance

-There’s good news if you are ready to stop hating yourself.
+There’s good news if you want to know how to stop hating yourself.
 You don’t have to be perfect.
 God is full love for you and ready to show mercy toward you, no matter how much you may wrestle with doubt or grapple with your faith.
-Praying for even a short while each day, or asking others for prayer on that days when it feels like you hate yourself most, are important steps toward freeing yourself from those painful, toxic emotions.
+Praying for even a short while each day, or asking others for prayer on those days when it feels like you hate yourself most, are important steps toward freeing yourself from those painful, toxic emotions.

 Many mental health professionals agree that there are several key mindset shifts you can build into your daily routine to help you move away from self-loathing.

 Self-acceptance: It can be freeing to understand that everyone around you makes mistakes and has limitations.
-To accept your weaknesses, your shortcomings, or to make peace with things you can’t control makes you human.
+To understand how to stop hating yourself, you must fully accept your weaknesses, your shortcomings, or to make peace with things you can’t control makes you human.
 And that’s a good thing!

 Self-love: If the Gospel calls you to “love your neighbor as yourself” (Mark 12:31), healthy self-love must be part of living a joyful life and fulfilling our purpose.
 You can love yourself in a way that isn’t self-centered and that better equips you to relate to and care for others.

 Self-forgiveness: A lot will change when you’re able to forgive yourself for past failures and mistakes.
-There may be lasting consequences for some of our choices, but those are difficult enough.
-There’s no reason to heap additional punishment on yourself.
+There may be lasting consequences for some of our choices which are difficult enough, but there’s no reason to heap additional punishment on yourself.